nirtamir2/ai-sdk-slides/slides.md

 <Toc />

 <!--
-Let's take a look at what we'll cover today.
-We'll start with the basics of AI integration, move on to practical implementations, and finish with some advanced techniques.
+Let"s take a look at what we"ll cover today.
+We"ll start with the basics of AI integration, move on to practical implementations, and finish with some advanced techniques.
 -->

 ---